-The Kansas Exodus was an unorganized mass migration which began in 1879, led by several men including Benjamin “Pap” Singleton.
-Though local relief agencies, such as the Kansas Freedman’s Relief Association, tried to provide aid, they could never do enough to meet the needs of the impoverished refugees.
+The Kansas Exodus was an unorganized mass migration that began in 1879, led by several men, including Benjamin “Pap” Singleton.
+Though local relief agencies, such as the Kansas Freedman’s Relief Association tried to provide aid, they could never do enough to meet the needs of the impoverished refugees.

 Appleton’s Annual Cyclopedia for 1879 summarized it somewhat like this:

 Various theories have been advanced to account for this unusual course on the part of African-Americans.
 Some contended that the exodus was due chiefly to the loss of political power by the blacks at the end of the reconstruction period.
-Others insisted the African-Americans were instigated by unscrupulous politicians in some of the Northern states with the hope of securing their support in close elections.
-Another theory was that land speculators in the new states west of the Mississippi River circulated alluring reports in the lower Mississippi Valley and that the promise of “Forty acres and a mule” was too tempting for them to withstand.
-But the chief cause of the discontent among the blacks, and the one which led them to emigrate, was probably stated by Governor Stone of Mississippi in his message to the legislature of that state in 1880, when he said: “A partial failure of the cotton crop in portions of the state, and the un-remunerative prices received for it, created a feeling of discontent among plantation laborers, which, together with other extraneous influences, caused some to abandon their crops in the spring to seek homes in the West.”
+Others insisted unscrupulous politicians instigated the African-Americans in some of the Northern states with the hope of securing their support in close elections.
+Another theory was that land speculators in the new states west of the Mississippi River circulated alluring reports in the Lower Mississippi Valley and that the promise of “Forty acres and a mule” was too tempting for them to withstand.
+But the chief cause of the discontent among the blacks, and the one who led them to emigrate, was probably stated by Governor Stone of Mississippi in his message to the legislature of that state in 1880, when he said: “A partial failure of the cotton crop in portions of the state, and the un-remunerative prices received for it, created a feeling of discontent among plantation laborers, which, together with other extraneous influences, caused some to abandon their crops in the spring to seek homes in the West.”

-One influence was at work; however, which was not considered by the theorists of the time, was the influence wielded by blacks who had found homes in the North and West, as written in their letters to friends and relatives in the South.
-One of these men was Benjamin “Pap” Singleton, who located in Morris County, Kansas shortly after the war, and who began the agitation for immigration as early as 1869.
+However, one influence was at work, which was not considered by the theorists of the time, was the influence wielded by blacks who had found homes in the North and West, as written in their letters to friends and relatives in the South.
+One of these men was Benjamin “Pap” Singleton, located in Morris County, Kansas, shortly after the war and began the agitation for immigration as early as 1869.
 Singleton was president of a committee to invite African-Americans to come to “Sunny Kansas.”
 He was from Tennessee, visited that state in his efforts to induce the blacks there to emigrate, and in other ways was so active that he was designated as the “Father of the Exodus.”
-It is said that his favorite argument ran was something like this:
+It is said that his favorite argument ran something like this:

 As a result, the Freedman’s Relief Association was established in May 1879.

 The convention also deplored the circulation of false reports to the effects that lands, mules, and money were awaiting the emigrants in Kansas and elsewhere “without labor and without price.”
-Two days after the Vicksburg Convention, a large number of black men assembled at Nashville, Tennessee, with a number of African-Americans from the Northern states present.
+Two days after the Vicksburg Convention, many black men assembled at Nashville, Tennessee, with several African-Americans from the Northern states present.

 By the close of the year 1879, several thousand people had found their way into Kansas.
 On April 1, 1880, Henry King, then postmaster at Topeka, wrote to Scribner’s Magazine:

-This is what had been accomplished by one-third of the emigrants; of the other two-thirds, about half of them were congregated in the towns and the other half had found employment as farmhands in various parts of the state, but only about one out of every twenty had become the owners of small homesteads.
+This is what had been accomplished by one-third of the emigrants; of the other two-thirds, about half of them were congregated in the towns, and the other half had found employment as farmhands in various parts of the state.
+Still, only about one out of every twenty had become the owners of small homesteads.

 In 1880, the U.S. Senate appointed a committee of five to investigate the causes of the exodus.
 Testimony was taken to make a volume of nearly 1,700 printed pages.
-The majority report held to the idea that the exodus had been brought about for the purpose of colonizing the blacks in some of the Northern states for political purposes, though the evidence would hardly bear out that theory.
+The majority report held to the idea that the exodus had been brought about to colonize the blacks in some of the Northern states for political purposes.
+However, the evidence would hardly bear out that theory.

-An effort was made to show that Governor John P. St John had been instrumental in inducing many of the blacks to locate in Kansas, but one of the colored witnesses, formerly of Texas, produced a letter from the governor, in which he said: “If your people are desirous of coming to Kansas, I advise you to come in your private conveyances and bring your household goods and plows. . .
-But I want to impress this one fact on your people who are coming to Kansas, that you must not expect anything, as we hold out no inducements to whites or blacks.”
+An effort was made to show that Governor John P. St John had been instrumental in inducing many blacks to locate in Kansas.
+Still, one of the colored witnesses, formerly of Texas, produced a letter from the governor, in which he said: “If your people are desirous of coming to Kansas, I advise you to come in your private conveyances and bring your household goods and plows… But I want to impress this one fact on your people who are coming to Kansas, that you must not expect anything, as we hold out no inducements to whites or blacks.”

-The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused a number of blacks to leave the state in the fall of that year, a few of them coming to Kansas.
+The exodus continued into 1880, and the failure of crops in South Carolina in 1881 caused several blacks to leave the state in the fall of that year, a few of them coming to Kansas.
 Another migration occurred in 1886, but it was insignificant when compared to 1879.